gregoryvm/gregoryvm.github.io/_posts/2023-04-09-postmortem.md

 The website complexity, the amount of smells per iteration we recieved and having to switch our database implementation from SQLite to HSQLDB were surprizes.

-**Are there any particular design smells, or brilliant design decisions?**

-We had an outstanding smell for using the builder design pattern in our restaurant constructor.

 **Did any features work better than expected?**